The Singular Angle of Nonlinear Systems: Singular Angles of Interconnected Systems

 A complex nonlinear network is often composed of a large number of subsystems.
-For such a network, it is desirable to have scalable analysis; i.e., the property of the network can be deduced from the properties of the subsystems.
+For such a network, it is desirable to have scalable analysis; i.e., the property of a network can be deduced from the properties of its subsystems.
 We have shown in Proposition~\ref{prop:productPC} the advantage of the singular angle in studying cascaded interconnected systems.
-In what follows, we further study the singular angle of feedback interconnected systems by connecting the singular angles of open-loop and closed-loop systems, respectively.
+In this section, we further study the singular angles of feedback and parallel interconnected systems from those of the subsystems, respectively.